viccro/cryptidSightings/dataDict/cryptidMedia.md

 # Element: cryptidMedia

 **Description:** Root element.
-An object describing a media accounting of the sighting, such as those published in a newspaper article, book, or blog post.
+An media object relating an account of a cryptid sighting, such as those published in a newspaper article, book, or blog post

 **Element tag:** `<cs:mediaEvidence>`